 Issue 16 is by American writer Dave Eggers.
-Published on a shower curtain, with the idea that one would read it while showering, this issue is a monologue told to Dave Eggers by his shower curtain.
-It was produced in collaboration with Izola and is printed on a 72x72 inch PEVA (PVC Free) shower curtain.
+Published on a shower curtain with the idea that one would read it while showering, the issue features a monologue written by Eggers from the perspective of his own shower curtain.

 The option also exists to display the curtain outwards, rather than inwards, usefully expanding its reading potential to teeth-brushing, face-cleaning and toilet-using.
 Produced in collaboration with Izola.